rinaldilucas/mean-task-manager/README.md

 -   Improved SCSS sctructures to help reusability
 -   Improved readability on media queries through some functions
 -   Example with mat-chips, mat-autocomplete and more
--   Validation on the client-side, API, and database
+-   Validation on the client-side, API, routes and models of database
 -   Custom TSLint rules that work on the client-side and API
 -   Some middleware examples
 -   Input validators with multilingual features